feup-infolab/phd-thesis-template/README.md

-# LaTeX Template for PhD Thesis
+# LaTeX Template for PhD Theses

 This is a template heavily based on [https://www.ctan.org/pkg/arsclassica](ArsClassica) PhD Thesis template.
 I adopted for [my PhD thesis](https://repositorio-aberto.up.pt/handle/10216/83993) in 2016, and decided to share it.
 The thesis was [presented before jury](https://sigarra.up.pt/feup/pt/noticias_geral.ver_noticia?p_nr=51969) in May 2016, at the Faculdade de Engenharia da Universidade do Porto.